equinox-project/equinox-js/CONTRIBUTING.md

   that it is successfully accepted into the project.
 For your issue name, please prefix your proposal with `[discussion]`, for example "[discussion]: your feature idea".
-- **Small Features** can be crafted and directly [submitted as a Pull Request](#submit-pr).
+- **Small Features**, it is always best to start by opening an issue.
+Even small features can introduce unwarranted complexity into a codebase that the maintainers might not want to take on.
+By opening the issue first and describing your intent you'll reduce the chance that your PR will be rejected.

 ## <a name="submit"></a> Submission Guidelines

 ### <a name="submit-issue"></a> Submitting an Issue

+> [!NOTE]
-Before you submit an issue, please search the issue tracker, maybe an issue for your problem already exists and the discussion might inform you of workarounds readily available.
+> Before you submit an issue, please search the [issue tracker][issues].
+Maybe
+> an issue for your problem already exists and the discussion might inform you
+> of workarounds readily available.

 We want to fix all the issues as soon as possible, but before fixing a bug we need to reproduce and confirm it.
 In order to reproduce bugs we will